GovTechSG/apex-complete-docs/sections/load-testing/planning.md

 Do work on remediating the issue(s) and re-test until the API is producing 100% availability of an acceptable latency within the testing TPS.

-The last best working TPS would be configured in the APEX rate limit configurations of the API and the **availability** and **P99 latency** documented in the API description, as per IM requirements.
+The last best working TPS could be considered to be configured in APEX for the API configurations for rate limiting, and the **availability** and **P99 latency** documented in the API description, as per IM requirements.

 ?> **Note:** The Rate Limit configurations in APEX could be currently configured using a Service Request.